ykerblat/thesis/README.md

 # Thesis project - Major Studio 2

-### Pending pain points
+### Current "pain points"
-- Forward-looking lens (i.e. "in what direction are we going in?") or do we put forward a data-driven narrative based on historical records and current trends?
+- Better to articulate a forward-looking lens (i.e. "in what direction are we going in?") or put forward a data-driven narrative based on _historical_ records and/or current trends?
-- Geographical lens (what scale to use to produce this evidence?)
+- Geographical lens - which scale to use to produce this evidence?
+Need to decide how to handle all the various scales of impact (viticulture is both large and small scale..!).
-- Depending on data constraints, maybe will need to limit spatial analysis to a specific region/set of wine-producing regions (the "Old World" for example)?
+- Depending on data constraints, need to decide if I limit the spatial analysis to a specific region/set of wine-producing regions (the "Old World" for example)?

 ## Problem statement

+I plan to examine the relationship between wine production patterns and climate change effects (current + expected) at a global level.One of the objectives would be to help the audience better understand which wine varieties (or wine-producing areas) are more likely to be resilient to climate shocks in the future.

-## Outline
+## Outline (pending)

-## Key questions & data points to probe
+## Key questions & datasets to probe

 1. Data on climate change trends & forecast
 2. Data on wine production zones/export flows

+1) GL-DAS reanalysis data
+2) Wine regions dataset (global - to show where wine is grown).
+3) Dedicated over time grape stock in hectares and yield

+* For the wine regions points, I could extract the average value for certain growth metrics from 1980 - 2020 (for example).

 ## Target audience
 - Industry-level practitioners involved in:
 1. Climate Change Adaptation/Climate-Smart Agriculture Policy (especially wine industry)
 2. Parametric Insurance & Weather Forecasting
 3. Trade, Logistics & Supply Chain
 - Wine Geeks as well as Food + Travel Enthusiasts

 ## References (qualitative)